Tim-Abwao/time-series-app/README.md

 pip install ts-app
 ```

-You can then use the command
+You can then start it using the command

 ```bash
 ts_app